-21 We had hoped to test for the presence of an IAT-behavior link in our study.
+20 We had hoped to test for the presence of an IAT-behavior link in our study.
 To that end, we sent a single follow-up email (all that could reasonably be viewed as permissible under eBay's privacy rules) to individuals who purchased cards from us, offering them a \$50 iTunes or amazon.com gift certificate to answer a short "survey," which included a race IAT.
-Unfortunately, less than 3 percent of our buyers responded to this offer.
+Unfortunately, only a handful of our buyers responded to this offer.